Glowing Animals and the Jellyfish Gene.

-88A kind of glowing animals can are produced through modifications to their genotype, specifically by the addition of a gene that produced florescent chemicals in the skin.
-Fir this reason the glow is often strongest where skin builds up such as the palm of a monkey's hand or snout of a pig.
+Glowing animals can are produced through modifications to their genotype, specifically by the addition of a gene that produces fluorescent chemicals in the skin.
+The glow is often brightest where skin builds up such as on the palm of a monkey's hand or snout of a pig.

 Glow Gene